First published on CloudBlogs on Oct, 28 2014

 Managed browser, PDF viewer, AV player, and Image viewer apps

-, including access to Exchange e-mail and OneDrive for Business documents.
-This access is based on device enrollment and compliance policies set by the administrator.
-This is also something that
+, including access to Exchange email, based upon device enrollment and compliance policies set by the administrator

 Bulk enrollment of devices